 I read that it takes 30 hours driving (excluding stops) in perfect conditions to drive from Kristiansand in the south to Hammerfest in the north.
 And these locations aren’t the most southern or most northern in Norway.

-As a comparison, it takes 14 hours (excluding stops) to drive from Minneapolis to Dallas in the US.
+As a comparison, driving from Minneapolis to Dallas in the US takes 14 hours (excluding stops).

-Norway’s geography is complex which makes it impossible to get anywhere fast, even with its marvelous road infrastructure.
-I lost count of how many tunnels we drove through but it’s the vicinity of 75.
-The longest was 14.4 kilometers (8.9 miles) and the shortest was 37 meters (121 feet).
+Norway’s geography is complex, making it impossible to get anywhere fast, even with its marvelous road infrastructure.
+I lost count of how many tunnels we drove through, but it’s the vicinity of 75.
+The longest was 14.4 kilometers (8.9 miles), and the shortest was 37 meters (121 feet).